jacksund/simmate/tutorials/05_Search_the_database.md

 <img src="https://www.spyder-ide.org/blog/spyder-variable-explorer/table-headings.png"  height=330 style="max-height: 330px;">
 </p>

 Next, we can use our table columns to start filtering through our results.
-Your search (or "query") results will be given back as a list of rows matching your filtering criteria.
-In the example above, we converted all of these results to into a dataframe for easy viewing.
-The other route we may want to go is converting each row into our `ToolkitStructure` from tutorial 3!
+Your search results will be given back as a list of rows that met the filtering criteria.
+In the example above, we converted that list of results to into a dataframe for easy viewing.
+You can also convert each row into our `ToolkitStructure` from tutorial 3!
 There are a bunch of things to try, so play around with each:

-There are built-in ways to get your results as a DatabaseTable object, convert everything to a dataframe like we did :

 ```python